Bundesdruckerei-GmbH/Gematik-IDP/Readme.md

 be shared between identity providers.

-If you need to have multiple Gematik-IDP identity provider for your realm or want to define a custom display name, please consider to import them via partial realm import.
-A discussion regarding this problem ist currently being done in the Keycloak repository at github:
+If you need to have multiple Gematik-IDP identity provider for your realm or want to define a custom display name, please consider importing them via a partial realm import.
+A discussion regarding this problem ist currently being done in the Keycloak-Github:

 * https://github.com/keycloak/keycloak/pull/24266#issuecomment-1793439822